-Angry progressives don’t want to talk about scaling back their ambitions to bring back to life some of what Joe Manchin killed
+Liberal lawmakers don’t want to talk about scaling back their ambitions to revive some of what Joe Manchin killed

 “Well, we never give up,” Pelosi said.
 “This will happen, it must happen, and we will do it as soon as we can.
 There are conversations that are ongoing, but we cannot walk away from this commitment.
 The Build Back Better is about transforming our society.”

-Talks have begun on narrowing down the scope of the roughly $2 trillion trillion proposal in hopes of preventing a complete failure — and a list of broken promises to voters.
-But liberals in the House have already thrown cold water at any suggestion that they would support a bill with fewer priorities just to get something done.
+Talks have begun on narrowing the scope of the roughly $2 trillion proposal in hopes of preventing a complete failure — and a list of broken promises to voters.

 Manchin’s private offer to Biden included pre-K, climate money, Obamacare — but excluded child benefit

-Progressive leaders said that they don’t see much point in negotiating with Manchin, portraying him as untrustworthy as well as never being clear about what he is willing to support.
+But liberal leaders said they don’t see much of a point in negotiating with Manchin, portraying him as untrustworthy and never clear about what he is willing to support.

-Instead, they said they now plan on pushing Biden to take unilateral action through executive actions.
+Instead, they plan on pushing Biden to take unilateral action through executive orders.

 “No one should think that we are going to be satisfied with an even smaller package that leaves people behind or refuses to tackle critical issues like climate change.
 That is why it is now incumbent on President Biden to keep his promise to us and to the American people by using the ultimate tool in his toolbox: the tool of executive actions in every arena immediately,” Rep. Pramila Jayapal (D-Wash.), who chairs the Congressional Progressive Caucus, said in a call with reporters Monday.

-She said that the CPC’s executive board plans to discuss the issue before engaging with the White House, but among the ideas being discussed is canceling student debt owed to the government or at least keep in place a pause on student loan payments put in place at the start of the pandemic; lowering the cost of medical supplies, such as insulin; and targeting fossil fuels to combat climate change.
+She said the CPC’s executive board plans to discuss the issue before engaging with the White House.
+Among the ideas: canceling student debt owed to the government or keeping in place a pause on student loan payments put in place at the start of the pandemic; lowering the cost of medical supplies, such as insulin; and targeting fossil fuels to combat climate change.

-But even if Biden were to aggressively use executive actions to implement liberal priorities, he would not be able to accomplish nearly as much as Congress could through legislation.
+But even if Biden were to aggressively use executive orders to implement liberal priorities, he would not be able to accomplish nearly as much as Congress could through legislation.

-White House press secretary Jen Psaki said that while Biden is not hesitant to use the presidential power “the benefit of legislation is obviously it makes it permanent.”
+White House press secretary Jen Psaki said that while Biden is not hesitant to use the presidential power, “the benefit of legislation is obviously it makes it permanent.”

-She added that progressives should not lose faith in the negotiations, telling reporters the president’s message to them is “we need to work together to get this done and he‘s going to work like hell to get it done.”
+She added that liberals should not lose faith in the negotiations, telling reporters the president’s message to them is, “We need to work together to get this done, and he’s going to work like hell to get it done.”

-Liberal leaders first want to see Manchin formally vote against the Build Back Better Act passed by the House last month so voters can hold him to account rather than allow him to “take the easy way out and announcing his position on Fox News,” one aide to a liberal member said on condition of anonymity to discuss private deliberations.
+Liberal leaders first want to see Manchin formally vote against the Build Back Better Act passed by the House last month so voters can hold him to account rather than allow him to “take the easy way out and announcing his position on Fox News,” one aide to a liberal member said, speaking on the condition of anonymity to discuss private deliberations.

-Senate Majority Leader Charles E. Schumer (D-N.Y.) said on Monday that the Senate would vote on the bill.
+Senate Majority Leader Charles E. Schumer (D-N.Y.) said Monday that the Senate would vote on the bill.

 “Neither that delay, nor other recent pronouncements, will deter us from continuing to try to find a way forward,” he wrote to his colleagues.

-But Manchin has made clear he’s not worried about a floor vote or any backlash over his decision in West Virginia, a state Donald Trump won by almost 40 points in 2020, arguing that as a conservative Democrat from a red state he’s not going to vote for policies unpopular back home.
+But Manchin has made clear he’s not worried about a floor vote or any backlash over his decision in West Virginia, a state Donald Trump won by almost 40 points in 2020, arguing that as a conservative Democrat from a red state, he’s not going to vote for policies unpopular back home.

 “I think I still represent the centrist wing of a Democratic Party that has compassion but also has reasonability,” he said in the radio interview.

-He also said liberals should stop pretending the party has big majorities in both chambers and could do whatever it wants rather than a 50-50 Senate.
+He also said liberals should stop pretending the party has big majorities in both chambers and can do whatever it wants.

-The six members of the “Squad,” a group of younger members of color, are particularly exasperated with Manchin, portraying him as overly influenced by corporate America and noting his family runs a coal business at a time when the party is trying to move the country away from fossil fuels.
+The six members of the “Squad,” a group of younger representatives of color, have expressed particular exasperation with Manchin, portraying him as overly influenced by corporate America and noting that his family runs a coal business at a time when the party is trying to move the country away from fossil fuels.

 “This has nothing to do with his constituents.
 This is about the corruption and self-interest of a coal baron,” Rep. Ilhan Omar (D-Minn.) tweeted Sunday.